1896 United States presidential election: Results

-General results
+A 2022 study found that campaign visits by Bryan increased his vote share by one percentage point on average.
 McKinley received a little more than seven million votes, Bryan a little less than six and a half million, about 800,000 in excess of the Democratic vote in 1892.
 It was larger than the Democratic Party was to poll in 1900, 1904, or 1912.
 It was somewhat less, however, than the combined vote for the Democratic and Populist nominees had been in 1892.
 In contrast, McKinley received nearly 2,000,000 more votes than had been cast for Benjamin Harrison, the Republican nominee, in 1892.
-The Republican vote was to be but slightly increased during the next decade.
+The Republican vote was to be slightly increased during the next decade.
+As of 2024, this is the last occasion Northampton County has voted for a Republican presidential candidate, which stands as the longest Democratic streak in the nation.

-Realignment of 1896

 The 1896 presidential election is often seen as a realigning election, in which McKinley's view of a stronger central government building American industry through protective tariffs and a dollar based on gold triumphed.
 The new Fourth Party System then displaced the near-deadlock in the Third Party System since the Civil War.
 The Republicans now usually dominated in the major states and nationwide down to the 1932 election, another realigning election with the ascent of Franklin Roosevelt and the Fifth Party System.
 Phillips argues that McKinley was the only Republican who could have defeated Bryan—he concludes that Eastern candidates would have done badly against the Illinois-born Bryan in the crucial Midwest.
 Although Bryan was popular among rural voters, "McKinley appealed to a very different industrialized, urbanized America."